- Home

 The Appeals Process

-Bishopshalt is one of the most oversubscribed schools in the Borough and it is understandable that you may be disappointed at not being offered a place.
-If you are not satisfied with the outcome of your application, you have the right to appeal against that decision to an independent appeal panel.
+Bishopshalt is one of the most oversubscribed schools in the Borough and it is understandable that you may be disappointed at not being offered a place at your preferred school.
+If you are not satisfied with the outcome of your application, you have the right to appeal against that decision.

 You should think carefully about whether you wish to appeal.
 Good grounds for appeal would be, for example: